 Rent a Bike

 If you like biking, Arches National Park is a great park to explore by bike, especially if you come early in the morning when there is less traffic.
 You can rent a bike in Moab.

+One of the best things to do in Arches National Park is hiking.
 Arches National Park has many easy trails providing opportunities for kids and adults to get out of the car and explore the arches up close.
-Hikers can choose from a wide variety of hiking trails, from short twenty-minute walks to moderate hikes.
+Hikers can choose from various hiking trails, from short twenty-minute walks to moderate hikes.
 So, do not hesitate, and go for a hike.

-Our favourite hikes in Arches National Park are Delicate Arch, Balanced Rock, Landscape Arch, Double O Arch, Park Avenue, Sand Dune Arch, The Window.
+Our favorite hikes in Arches National Park are Delicate Arch, Balanced Rock, Landscape Arch, Double O Arch, Park Avenue, Sand Dune Arch, and The Window.

 Distance: 3 mi / 4.8 km round trip